-This Subclause describes the changes to the use of AID when frame anonymization is enabled.
+This subclause describes the changes to the use of AID when frame anonymization is enabled.
 Details are TBD.

 10.x.6 Frame anonymization, TXOP and retransmissions

-This Subclause describes the considerations for TXOP and retransmissions when frame anonymization is enabled.
+This subclause describes the considerations for TXOP and retransmissions when frame anonymization is enabled.
 Details are TBD.